-How to start building your own Technology Strategy Framework?
+How to start building your own Technology Framework?

 The CEOs and executive teams we've worked with have found a brainstorming session helpful and essential to building their Technology Strategy Framework.
 We designed our Technology Roadmap Lite specifically for CEOs and C-suite executives to help them brainstorm the various elements of a Technology Strategy Framework.

-When you book your own Technology Roadmap Lite for CEOs, you'll receive a personalized Technology Strategy Framework for your organization, plus a ranking for each of the rooms based on your current state.
-We’ll also provide a list of must-do, should-do, and could-do recommendations to improve your technology framework, and suggested timelines and investment requirements for each recommendation.
+When you book your own Technology Roadmap Lite for CEOs, you'll receive a personalized Technology Strategy Framework for your organization, plus a ranking for each room based on your current state.
+We’ll also provide a list of must-do, should-do, and could-do recommendations to improve your technology framework and suggested timelines and investment requirements for each recommendation.